-This seems to be more goal-oriented.
-There are so many aspects to agriculture (GMO research, sustainable agriculture, animal or crop farming, soil research, water management).
-My personal advice would be to get hands-on experience at a local college or to join a club on campus that provides avenues to get to speak with specific people in their area of interest.
+Volunteering in this area seems to be more goal-oriented because there are so many aspects to agriculture (GMO research, sustainable agriculture, animal or crop farming, soil research, water management, etc.).
+My personal advice would be to get hands-on experience at a local college or join a club on campus that then provides avenues to the specific people in your area of interest.

 There are opportunities to work abroad and here in the United States.
-One organization is the World Wide Opportunities on Organic Farms (WWOOF) which provides a connection between organic farms that need volunteers and those who want to help in the functioning of an organic farm.
+One organization is the World Wide Opportunities on Organic Farms (WWOOF), which provides a connection between organic farms that need volunteers and those who want to contribute to the functioning of an organic farm.